Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-Upon further increasing the energy, de Broglie wavelength becomes sufficiently short to distinguish the periodic confinement.
-In this regime, variational scarred states emerge as anisotropic outliers embedded within the delocalized background.
-As the disorder strength increases, both the low- and intermediate- energy windows [i.e., Fig.~\ref{fig:crossover}(a) and (b)] broaden, pushing the scar-bearing region to progressively higher energies.
-In strongly disordered cases, the remaining scars are weakened and occupy a diminishing fraction of the accessible spectrum, consistent with previous observations~\cite{KeskiRahkonen2019b,simo}.
+Upon further increasing the energy, the characteristic wavelength $\lambda(E)$ becomes sufficiently small to resolve the periodic confinement.
+Within this regime, degenerate subsets exist and can conform to variational scarred states when breaking the degeneracy.
+These scarred states appear as anisotropic outliers embedded within the delocalized background [see Fig.~\ref{fig:crossover}(c-iii)].
+As the disorder strength increases, both the low- and intermediate-energy windows [Fig.~\ref{fig:crossover}(c-i) and (c-ii)] broaden, pushing the scar-bearing region to progressively higher energies.
+In the strong disorder limit, \(\langle A \rangle / V_0 \gtrsim 1\), the persisting scars are weakened [see Fig.~\ref{fig:crossover}(c-iv)] and occupy a diminishing fraction of the accessible spectrum, consistent with previous observations~\cite{KeskiRahkonen2019b,simo}.

-Figure~\ref{fig:scaling}(a) shows how the spatial structure of the eigenstates evolves with respect to system size for fixed disorder strength \(\langle A \rangle /V_0 \) and impurity density $\rho$.
+The coexistence of the two distinct regimes described above is further clarified in Fig.~\ref{fig:crossover}(e,f), which show $\log(\mathrm{P}_2)$ as a function of normalized energy.
+Panel (e) corresponds to the clean periodic system and exhibits a narrow band of low-IPR states across the spectrum, underscoring largely ergodic eigenstates.
+When the disorder is introduced [panel (f)], the spectrum separates into two distinct high-IPR populations.
+Here we fix the disorder strength to \(\langle A\rangle/V_0=0.3\), chosen as a representative point within the scar-supporting region identified in Fig.~\ref{fig:crossover}(d).
+At low energies, large-IPR eigenstates correspond to Anderson-localized states, while a set of high-IPR outliers emerges within an otherwise delocalized background at higher energies.
+These states display pronounced anisotropy and are identified as scarred modes, as confirmed by the scar metric \(S_n\) encoded in the color scale (see SM~\cite{SupplementalMaterial} for details).

+More specifically, the established metric quantifies the degree to which an eigenstate concentrates along row or column channels corresponding to POs in the finite periodic system.
+It combines probability weight and an elongation factor derived from probability-weighted spatial variances within stripe regions aligned with these channels, yielding stripe scores \(S^{\mathrm{row}}_j\) and \(S^{\mathrm{col}}_k\).
+The scar metric is subsequently defined as the maximum stripe score over all rows and columns, \(S_n=\max(\max_j S^{\mathrm{row}}_j,\max_k S^{\mathrm{col}}_k)\).
+In particular, large values of \(S_n\) indicate channel-like anisotropic states characteristic of variational scarring, whereas AL and ergodic states yield small values.

 For the scaling analysis, we compute a fixed set of \(10^4\) eigenstates for each system size.
-At energies \(E_n \lesssim V_0 \), AL states occupy an increasingly large fraction of the sampled spectrum as \(L\) increases.
-This trend is consistent with the scaling theory, which predicts that at fixed energy increasing \(L\) drives more states into the regime \(L/\xi(E) \gg 1\).
+Figure~\ref{fig:scaling}(a) shows how the spatial structure of the eigenstates, quantified by IPR, evolves with system size for fixed disorder strength \(\langle A \rangle / V_0 = 0.3\) and impurity density \(\rho = 0.4\).
+At energies \(E_n \lesssim V_0\), AL states occupy an increasingly large fraction of the sampled spectrum as \(L\) increases.
+This trend is follows the scaling theory of localization, which predicts that increasing \(L\) drives more states into the regime \(L/\xi(E) \gg 1\) at fixed energy.